DrC0okie/HEIG_CLD_Labo2/README.md

 ## Part 3 : Create a custom virtual machine image

-In this part we had to create an image of our EC2 instance.
-This image will be used later to create new instances with the exact same configuration.
+In this part, we had to create an image of our EC2 instance.
+This image will be utilized later to create new instances with the exact same configuration.

 ## Deliverable 3